 2. Primal Fear (1996)

-His stance is further exacerbated by the fact that the boy was the victim of sexual abuse at the hands of Archbishop Rushman, on top of the possibility that the defendant may be suffering from multiple personality disorder caused by years of exploitation.
-It all culminates in an ingeniously acted twist ending that not only put Norton firmly on the Hollywood map but also earned him a Golden Globe, along with a coveted Oscars nod for Best Supporting Actor.
+His stance is further exacerbated by the fact that the boy was the victim of sexual abuse at the hands of Archbishop Rushman, on top of the possibility that the defendant may be suffering from multiple personality disorders caused by years of exploitation.
+It all culminates in an ingeniously acted twist ending that put Norton firmly on the Hollywood map and earned him a Golden Globe, along with a coveted Oscars nod for Best Supporting Actor.

 1. Just Mercy (2019)